Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 Depending on the process status, the editing toolbar displays the following buttons:

 - ![Abort](../../Assets/Icons/Stop.png "[Abort]") (Abort)
   Click this button to end the process.
-This button is displayed when the process status is *Error* or *In progress*.
+This button is displayed if the process status is *Error* or *In progress*.
 When clicking this button, the process status changes to *Aborted*.

 - ![Suspend](../../Assets/Icons/Pause.png "[Suspend]") (Suspend)
   Click this button to suspend the process temporarily.
-This button is displayed when the process status is *In progress*.
+This button is displayed if the process status is *In progress*.
 When clicking this button, the process status changes to *Suspended*.

 - ![Start](../../Assets/Icons/Play.png "[Start]") (Start)
   Click this button to resume the process.
-This button is displayed when the process status is *Suspended*.
+This button is displayed if the process status is *Suspended*.
 When clicking this button, process status changes again to *In progress*.

 - *Status*